Stretching For Swimmers

 So, what is dynamic stretching for swimmers?
 These are stretching activities that an athlete does in motion.
 This has an impact on the ligaments, muscles, and other soft tissues in the body to ensure optimal performance and safety.
 And then, what is static stretching for swimmers?
 These are stretching activities that the athletes should do when they are stationary.
 Both of these are essential activities for every swimmer, especially for the muscle groups like Latissimus Dorsi, Pectoralis Group, and Levator Scapulae which tend to shorten while swimming.

-Importance of Stretching for Swimmers
+Importance Of Stretching For Swimmers

 A short stretch before swimming can go a long way to improve your overall performance by reducing the muscular tension, thereby making them freer to move through a broader range of motion.
 This also reduces the risk of sustaining an injury while in the water (1).
 In addition, it makes it easier for blood to circulate all through your body.
 When you stretch, your muscles become more flexible, and your shoulders, legs, chest, and hips have more efficient movement when in the water.

-Which Muscles Does Stretching Work on
+What Muscles Does Stretching Work?

 Swimming is one of the few activities that involves the entire body and works most of the muscles.
 There are, however, five very important muscles that play the most significant roles during this activity, and benefit greatly by outstretching (2, 3).
 These muscles are: